2.3 Receiving Concerns and Undertaking Enquiries

 - Feedback the outcome of their actions and enquiries to the adult.

-Once the enquiry is completed, the agency or organisation must return the required enquiry documentation to the Lead Enquiry Officer, within the agreed timescales.
+Once the enquiry is completed, the agency must return the required enquiry documentation to the Lead Enquiry Officer.

 The Lead Enquiry Officer should then: